 The virus is reported by the Chinese CDC to be sensitive to the neuraminidase inhibitors (Zanamivir and oseltamivir) and the Chinese have announced that they have licensed intravenous peramivir, a related antiviral, for use against it.

 A number of candidate H7 vaccine strains had been prepared previously as a part of the WHO pandemic preparedness program.
 However, reports indicate that the current virus is sufficiently different to require a new vaccine strain.
-Although they do not yet have a virus isolate CDC Atlanta and other groups are preparing candidate vaccine strains by synthesising antigens using genetic sequences posted on open databases by Chinese scientists.
-They have estimated around a month will be required for the candidate vaccine strain to become available.

 WHO have prepared a risk analysis and summary of known information – see: [http://www.who.int/influenza/human_animal_interface/influenza_h7n9/en/index.html